 - Unless you know this specific trick, you must use the Linksys mobile app and a login account for the setup process.
 This app-and-login-required shenanigan also applies to when you want to add or remove a mesh node.
 (In my experience, the app generally works well with Velop sets, but with non-Velop routers, it’s buggy.)

 - The mobile app, as well as the router, remains connected to Linksys at all times.

 - There’s no way to set up a router without a live Internet connection.

 - You’ll need both the app and the web interface, which is available after the initial setup, to have full control of a router (or mesh system.)

-- In a mesh, there’s no clear and easy way to find out to which broadcaster a client connects.
+- There’s no straightforward and easy way to determine which broadcaster a client connects in a mesh.

 - By default, there’s no Wi-Fi performance-related configuration — the only option is the “Mixed” (compatible) mode.
-(You need to turn that on via a specifically obscured link within the web interface.)
+(You need to turn that on via a deliberately obscured link within the web interface.)

 - No love for legacy devices.
 WPA and older Wi-Fi security methods are no longer available.

 - You can’t back up and restore or router’s setting.

 - There’s no way to download and update a router’s firmware manually.